mspass-team/mspass/docs/source/user_manual/normalization.rst

 -  The :py:class:`DataFrameCacheMatcher <mspasspy.db.normalize.DataFrameCacheMatcher>`
    requires subclasses to implement only one method called :py:meth:`subset <mspasspy.db.normalize.DataFrameCacheMatcher.subset>`.
-   The :code:`DataframeCacheMatcher` defines its cache internally with the symbol :code:`self.cache`.
+   The :code:`DataFrameCacheMatcher` defines its cache internally with the symbol :code:`self.cache`.
 That symbol defines a pandas container.
    The subset method you implement can use the rich API of pandas to define the matching operation you need to build.
 Pandas are so widely used